corsairmarks/uncapped_consecration/mod/README.md

 When the game starts, you (or the host, for multiplayer) will be asked what the maximum number of consecrated worlds (per empire with the "Consecrated Worlds" ascension perk).
 The game's default setting is 3, but it can be set from 1 to 10 or unlimited.
 The Consecrated World Worship modifier dynamically scales based on the combined levels of all your consecrated worlds.

+This mod also improves the chances for your empire to get better consecration modifiers if you are predisposed to some planet types.
+Origin: Post-Apocalyptic, Civic: Memorialists (all versions), and empires whose main species prefer Tomb Worlds gain improved chances for Tomb Worlds (stackable).
+Memorialists also gain improved chances for Relic Worlds.
+Origin: Ocean Paradise and Hydrocentric empires gain improved chances for Ocean Worlds (stackable).
+Finally, Origin: Teachers of the Shroud and empires that have adopted the Psionics traditions gain improved chances on Shrouded Worlds (stackable).

 ## Localisation

 Almost all text altered by this mod is localised into eight of the languages supported by Stellaris.
 However, the beginning-of-the-game event's description and "default" option are only available in English.
 If you would like to supply a translation for one or more languages, please contact me via Steam or leave a comment.